LEI-Hongfaan/WebDev.Games.Puzzle.A/README.md

 ### License

-UltimateOrb.Int128 is licensed under the [BSD 3-Clause License](LICENSE).
+WebDev.Games.Puzzle.A is licensed under the [BSD 3-Clause License](LICENSE).